Thank you for reading our post, please rate this article at the end.

 Choosing generator wattage

-Now that we know the upper limit of wattage for a 30-amp RV, let’s focus on finding the wattage you need.
+Now that we know the upper limit for a 30-amp RV, let’s focus on finding the wattage you need.
 The limit of 30-amp service is 3,600 watts, but this doesn’t mean you have to buy a 3,600W generator.
 Your power requirements may be lower, and why pay money for the additional watts you don’t need?

 So, it becomes essential that you understand how many watts you need.